c4u-stanford/computing/README.md

 # C4U Computing

-This repo contains information about C4U computing resources.
-Each resource has its own subdirectory and README.

-## Oak
-[Oak](https://uit.stanford.edu/service/oak-storage)  is a high-performance computing storage system at Stanford and mounted on Sherlock.\
-See the Oak [README](oak/README.md) and examples for more details.
+This repo provides a home for software to support C4U computing.
+Documentation for computing can be found at the [wiki](https://github.com/c4u-stanford/c4u-docs/wiki).